cutwater/FlaskWorkshop/docs/flask-first-app.rst

     if __name__ == '__main__':
         app.run()

 It's an example of minimal Flask application.
-Simple isnt't it?
+Simple, isn't it?

 Now you can run it and check how it works::